^

 Vitamins

-• vitamin D combined with calcium;
+• vitamin D in combination with calcium;

-• Vitamin E (one of the most powerful antioxidants);
+• vitamin E (one of the most powerful antioxidants);

 • Vitamin K (supports kidney function);

-• B-group vitamins (improve metabolic processes);
+• B vitamins (improves metabolic processes);

 Physiotherapy treatment

-Folk treatment
+Folk remedies

 Herbal treatment

-• chamomile color;
+• chamomile flower;

 • birch buds and leaves;